From “But” to “And”: A Small Language Shift That Transforms How We Think and Lead

 Where It Shows Up in Real Life

 In my work as a career and clinical counsellor, I hear this small word almost every day.
-Clients will share moments that sound like this:
+Here's what the shift sounds like in practice:

 At home: